Magaztu/TS-Snake/Classic-Snake/game-instructions.md

 ### Classic Snake!

-This is the game you know and love, classic - snake!, where take control over a cute _-blocky-_ snake and try to eat as much fruits as you can before bumping into yourself or the walls...
+This is the game you know and love, classic - snake!, where you take control over a cute _-blocky-_ snake and try to eat as much fruits as you can before bumping into yourself or the walls...
 Watch out! as the snake grows one tile for every fruit eaten.